thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 This is the view of Nobel Laureate Roger Penrose.
 Penrose, in fact, believes in a much stronger statement: the brain is not just super-Turing, it uses so-far undiscovered laws of quantum-gravity to do information processing that classical computers can't.
 Furthermore, all this super-Turing computation happens on a micro-level in the microtubules of our cells.
 This is his central claim in his famous book, The Emperor's New Mind [4].

 However, the Incompleteness-based anti-mechanism argument is arguably problematic.
-The standard rebuttal is that the anti-mechanistic argument mistakes the first Incompleteness theorem as saying "G(F) has no proof in F".
+The standard rebuttal is that the anti-mechanistic argument mistakenly cites the first Incompleteness theorem as saying "G(F) has no proof in F".
 In fact, the first Incompleteness theorem says that "If F is consistent, G(F) has no proof in F".
 Thus, if a human really can "see" the truth of G(F), finding a proof that a machine couldn't, then surely the human must also be able to "see" that F is consistent.

 Let's try test this supposition.
 Here are the axioms to Peano Arithmetic, PA.
 Can you "see" that these form a consistent theory--that there will be no theorem along the way that is proved both true and false by PA?